On finite groups whose coprime graph is a divisor graph: Coprime Graphs

 \section{Coprime Graphs}

 In this section, we first prove that the coprime graph of a group is a generalized lexicographic product (see Proposition~\ref{str}).
-Then we give characterizations for which coprime graphs are divisor graphs (see Theorem\ref{cp-div}).
+Then, we will characterize which coprime graphs are divisor graphs (see Theorem~\ref{cp-div}).

+In the following, we always use $G$ to denote a finite group and use $e$ to denote the identity of $G$.